cph-cachet/carp.core-kotlin/README.md

     // E.g., for a smartphone, a UUID deviceId is generated.
 To override this default: deviceId = "xxxxxxxxx"
 }
-var status: StudyRuntimeStatus = client.addStudy( studyDeploymentId, deviceToUse )
+var status: StudyStatus = client.addStudy( studyDeploymentId, deviceToUse )

-// Register connected devices in case needed. if ( status is StudyRuntimeStatus.RegisteringDevices )
+// Register connected devices in case needed. if ( status is StudyStatus.RegisteringDevices )
 {
     val connectedDevice = status.remainingDevicesToRegister.first()
     val connectedRegistration = connectedDevice.createRegistration()